-Trump softens rhetoric after Iranian missile attacks, sees Iran 'standing down'
+Trump softens rhetoric after Iranian missile attacks, says Tehran appears to be 'standing down'

 Trump said the United States did not necessarily have to respond militarily to Iran’s attack on military bases housing U.S. troops in Iraq, itself an act of retaliation for the Jan.
 3 U.S. strike that killed Iranian commander Qassem Soleimani.

+Trump said no Americans were hurt in the overnight attacks.
+The Pentagon said Iran had launched 16 short-range ballistic missiles, at least 11 of which hit Iraq’s al-Asad air base and one that hit a facility in Erbil but caused no major damage.

 “The fact that we have this great military and equipment, however, does not mean we have to use it.
 We do not want to use it.
-American strength, both military and economic, is the best deterrent,” he said.
+American strength, both military and economic, is the best deterrent,” Trump said.

 “Our great American forces are prepared for anything.
 Iran appears to be standing down, which is a good thing for all parties concerned and a very good thing for the world,” he said.

-Trump stopped short of making any direct threat of military action but said the United States “will immediately impose additional punishing economic sanctions on the Iranian regime” in response to what he called “Iranian aggression.”
+Trump did not directly threaten military action but said the United States “will immediately impose additional punishing economic sanctions on the Iranian regime” in response to what he called “Iranian aggression.”
+He offered no specifics.

-Iranian Supreme Leader Ayatollah Ali Khamenei, addressing a gathering of Iranians chanting “Death to America,” said the missile attacks were a “slap on the face” of the United States and said U.S. troops should leave the region.
+Iranian Supreme Leader Ayatollah Ali Khamenei, addressing a gathering of Iranians chanting: “Death to America,” said the missile attacks were a “slap on the face” of the United States and said U.S. troops should leave the region.

 Iranian Foreign Minister Mohammad Javad Zarif had said the strikes “concluded” Tehran’s response to the killing of Soleimani, who had been responsible for building up Iran’s network of proxy armies across the Middle East.
-He was buried in his hometown Kerman on Monday after days of national mourning.
+He was buried in his hometown, Kerman, after days of national mourning.

-“We do not seek escalation or war, but will defend ourselves against any aggression,” he wrote on Twitter.
+“We do not seek escalation or war, but will defend ourselves against any aggression,” Zarif wrote on Twitter.

 Influential Iraqi Shi’ite cleric Moqtada al-Sadr, who casts himself as a nationalist rejecting both U.S. and Iranian interference in Iraq, also said the crisis Iraq was experiencing was over and he urged militia groups not to carry out attacks.

-“I call on the Iraqi factions to be deliberate, patient, and not to start military actions, and to shut down the extremist voices of some rogue elements until all political, parliamentary and international methods have been exhausted,” said Sadr, whom Washington has long regarded as an Iranian ally.
+“I call on the Iraqi factions to be deliberate, patient, and not to start military actions,,” said Sadr, whom Washington has long regarded as an Iranian ally.

 While the rhetoric softened, two rockets fell in Baghdad’s heavily fortified Green Zone, causing no casualties, the Iraqi military said.
 There was no immediate claim of responsibility.

+Democratic U.S. lawmakers and some Republicans said administration officials had not provided evidence in classified briefings on Wednesday to back up assertions by Trump and military commanders that Soleimani had posed an “imminent threat” to the United States.

-Separately, U.S. House of Representatives Speaker Nancy Pelosi, a Democrat, said lawmakers’ concerns about Trump’s use of force were not allayed by an administration briefing on Wednesday and that the House would vote on a resolution intended to limit his military actions against Iran.
+House of Representatives Speaker Nancy Pelosi said the Democratic-led chamber would vote on a resolution intended to limit his military actions against Iran.

 Trump’s address contrasted with his recent harsh rhetoric.
 The Republican, who was impeached in December and faces an election in November, had vowed to respond “disproportionately” if Iran retaliated strongly against Soleimani’s killing.

-Trump on Saturday said the United States had targeted 52 Iranian sites, including ones important to the country’s culture.
+Trump said on Saturday the United States had targeted 52 Iranian sites, including ones important to the country’s culture.
 He was criticized for that even by U.S. political allies and later backtracked, saying the United States would obey international law on the issue.

 On Wednesday, Trump again vowed he would not allow Iran to obtain a nuclear weapon and urged world powers to quit a 2015 nuclear accord with Iran that Washington abandoned in 2018 and work for a new deal, an issue at the heart of rising tensions between Washington and Tehran.
 Iran has rejected new talks.